DataKitchen/DKGeneralPurposeContainer/README.md

 ## Description
 This project is used to build General Purpose Container (GPC) images for use in DataKitchen Platform Docker container nodes.
-These images in conjunction with the DataKitchen Platform will run shell scripts, python3 code, and Jupyter notebooks.
-It facilitates the automation of virtually any current or future tool from within the DataKitchen Platform.
+These images in, conjunction with the DataKitchen Platform, run shell scripts, python3 code, and Jupyter notebooks.
+This facilitates the automation of virtually any current or future tool from within the DataKitchen Platform.

 ## Images
-Both Ubuntu based and Amazon Linux 2 based images are provided.
-The Amazon Linux 2 based image is available using the tag `amzlx`.
-The major difference is the Amazon Linux 2 image does not run as the `root` user and instead runs as the `datakitchen` user with UID/GID 1006/1007.
+Currently, only Ubuntu based images are provided.
+However, other base images could be used as well.
+For instance, an Amazon Linux 2 base image was built and tested and could be made available if desired.

 ## Repository
 https://github.com/DataKitchen/DKGeneralPurposeContainer